Felipe Ramírez

 Felipe Ramírez was a Spanish painter of Seville, active as a still-life painter during the 17th century.
 He was probably a relation of Gerónimo Ramírez, and was active at the same period.
 He painted hunting-pictures, dead game, birds, and various other subjects.
 He also painted a Still Life with Cardoon, Francolin, Grapes and Irises which is now at the Museo del Prado in Madrid and a Martyrdom of St. Stephen for a church in Seville, Spain.

+Ramírez was born in Seville, Spain, in 1604.
+He studied painting with Juan de Roelas, a well-known Sevillian painter.
+Ramírez's early work was influenced by Roelas's style, which was characterized by its use of strong chiaroscuro and dramatic lighting.

+In the 1630s, Ramírez began to develop his own style, which was more realistic and less dramatic than Roelas's.
+Ramírez's still life paintings often feature fruits, flowers, and other objects that are arranged in a simple and harmonious way.
+His use of light and color is also very skillful, and he is able to create a sense of depth and space in his paintings.

+Ramírez's work was very popular in his own time, and he was considered to be one of the leading still life painters in Spain.
+He died in Seville in 1665.